Summary of Mycenaean civilization in Greece

 - Outcome: The Mycenaean civilization collapsed around 1100 BC, leading to the Greek Dark Ages.

-Who's Who in Summary of Mycenaean civilization in Greece
+Famous Figures in the Mycenaean civilization in Greece

 -